-Within its three focus sectors of agriculture, energy and metal, INOKS seeks to select those companies that can generate a positive impact.
+Within its focus sectors of Agriculture, Energy and ATFs, INOKS seeks companies that can generate a positive impact.
 This means that companies are only eligible for financing if they contribute to addressing specific sustainability challenges (ergo they do good) and they commit to mitigating the negative environmental or social impact of their operations (ergo they do no harm).